VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

 Movie: Junior (1994)

 Perhaps the very pinnacle of Arnie’s silly period, Junior is the story of Alex Hesse, an innovative doctor who decides to become the first man to bear a child.
-Not only is the idea preposterous, it is also downright weird, and although it reunites Arnie with Twins co-star and comic icon Danny DeVito, it is an often saccharine affair of vomit-inducing sentimentality.
+Not only is the idea preposterous, it is also downright weird, and although it reunites Arnie with Twins co-star and comic icon Danny DeVito, the film is an often saccharine affair of vomit-inducing sentimentality.

 Arnie is a bumbling goofball at the best of times, and in a movie with such a humourless screenplay, his presence is the one saving grace, turning the most predictable line imaginable into pure Arnie gold.